 Making a Will is usually a straight-forward matter and does not involve complex laws.
 Most people find it simple enough to write their own Will because it's up to the Will-maker to decide who they want to get their property.

-Quick Laws gives you guidance along every step of the way.
-We provide plenty of information and if your particular circumstances require a Lawyer, we will let you know along the way.
+Quick Laws provides plenty of online guidance and information along every step of the way.
+If your particular circumstances require a Lawyer, then you should seek professional legal advice.